-This does not mean that the insurer must treat the insured’s interests as paramount; rather, the principle merely recognizes that the insured is typically in a vulnerable position when he or she makes the insurance claim.
+The Court noted that the above principle does not mean that the insurer must treat the insured’s interests as paramount, but rather, the principle merely recognizes that the insured is typically in a vulnerable position when he or she advances an insurance claim.

-From a more practical standpoint, the Court then set out the specific elements that make up an insurer’s duty, including the key requirement to act promptly and fairly when investigating, assessing, and attempting to resolve claims made by its insureds.
+From a more practical standpoint, the Court then set out the specific elements that constitute an insurer’s duty, including the key requirement to act promptly and fairly when investigating, assessing, and attempting to resolve claims made by an insured.
 This engages the following standards:

 - The insurer must act with reasonable promptness during each step in the claims process.
-This includes processing the claim in a timely way, and – if there is no reasonable basis to contest it or withhold payment – must pay the claim promptly also.
-This is because the insured will often be under financial pressure to settle, so delay in payment may operate to his or her disadvantage (even if the insurer is later required to pay interest because of it).
+This includes processing the claim in a timely way, and if there is no reasonable basis to contest it or withhold payment the insurer must pay the claim promptly.
+This is because the insured will often be under financial pressure to settle, so any delay in payment may operate to his or her disadvantage even if the insurer is later required to pay interest.

 - The insurer must deal with its insured’s claim fairly.
-This covers both the manner of investigation and assessment of the claim, and the decision whether to pay it.
-If the insurer decides to refuse payment, this decision must be made after the insurer has assessed the merits in a “balanced and reasonable manner,” and should be in line with the insurer’s reasonable interpretation of its obligations under the policy.
-The insurer cannot deny coverage or payment to take advantage of the insured’s economic vulnerability, or to gain bargaining leverage in negotiating a settlement.
+This covers both the manner of investigation and assessment of the claim and the decision whether to pay it.
+If the insurer decides to refuse payment, this decision must be made after the insurer has assessed the merits in a “balanced and reasonable manner” and should be in accord with the insurer’s reasonable interpretation of its obligations under the policy.
+The insurer cannot deny coverage or payment to take advantage of the insured’s economic vulnerability or to gain bargaining leverage in negotiating a settlement.

-With all that said, in an earlier decision called 702535 Ontario Inc. v.
-Non-Marine Underwriters, Lloyd’s London, England the Ontario Court of Appeal also stated:
+In the end, while confirming the duty of insurers to act faily, the court noted its earlier decision of 702535 Ontario Inc. v.
+Non-Marine Underwriters, Lloyd’s London, England in this the Court of Appeal stated: